ctw0l/ctw0l/README.md

 ## Hi there 👋
 I'm Ctw0l.. (^///^)>!..

-# The beginning - 🌏
+# The beginning - 🌱
-〢I'm enjoying My journey, and you should enjoy on your special journey..
+●〢I'm enjoying My journey, and you should enjoy on your special journey..

-# Code - 💻
+# Code - ✦
-〢Python
+●〢Python
+I will learn more soon ◉